Skip to main content

 • Two-bedroom apartments with full kitchens for four students (two shared double bedrooms)

-• Three-bedroom apartments with full kitchens for six students (three shared double bedrooms)
+• Two-bedroom apartments with full kitchens for four students (one shared double bedroom and two single bedrooms)

 Students are encouraged to visit the Residence Halls section on the Housing website for specific information about each hall as well as photos and video tours.
 In-person residence hall tours are not available.